geoalchemy/geoalchemy2/doc/alembic.rst

         # ...
         context.configure(
             # ...
+            include_object=alembic_helpers.include_object,
             process_revision_directives=alembic_helpers.writer,
             render_item=alembic_helpers.render_item,
         )
         # ...

+As one can see, there are 3 specific functions to pass to the context:

+1. :func:`geoalchemy2.alembic_helpers.include_object` ignores the internal tables managed by the spatial extensions (note that in some cases this function might need some customization, see the details in the doc of this function).
+2. :obj:`geoalchemy2.alembic_helpers.writer` adds specific spatial operations to Alembic.
+3. :func:`geoalchemy2.alembic_helpers.render_item` automatically adds `GeoAlchemy2` imports into the
+   migration scripts.

 After running the ``alembic revision --autogenerate -m <msg>`` command, the migration script should be properly generated and should not need to be manually edited.